-The Department of East Asian Languages and Cultures offers undergraduate majors in Chinese and Japanese as well as a sequence of courses in Korean language and literature.
-Since the Fall 2004 semester, the Department will has also offered undergraduate minors in Buddhism, Chinese, Japanese, and Korean.
+The Department of East Asian Languages and Cultures offers undergraduate majors in Chinese, Japanese, and East Asian Religion Thought and Culture as well as a sequence of courses in Korean language and literature.
+The Department also offers undergraduate minors in Chinese, Japanese, Korean, and Tibetan.
 The mission of the undergraduate major is to train students in the humanistic study of the languages, literatures, and cultures of East Asia.
 The curriculum centers around the informed and engaged reading of a wide variety of East Asian texts in their historical and cultural context, as well as the development of effective writing skills and critical thinking.
 Students are introduced to the vast and variegated literary, artistic, philosophical, and cultural traditions of East Asia and their transformations in modernity.
 Course offerings situate the study of East Asia in a global context, and expose students to a variety of disciplinary and comparative approaches.

 Need advice?
 Jan Johnson, Student Services Advisor (undergraduate advisor/ graduate assistant) holds drop-in office hours regularly:

 Tuesday through Thursday 9 am-12 pm and 1-4 pm No appointment is necessary.Email: email@example.com